Skip to Con-tent

 Why We Joined

 Boston Trust Walden was an early signatory to the initiative in March 2021.
 We joined because we believe the changing climate is an extraordinary environmental challenge with far-reaching economic, environmental, and societal implications, creating risks and opportunities for companies and investors.
-We believe broad-based, absolute greenhouse gas emissions reductions are the best way to achieve net zero emissions; as such, we believe investors and companies alike should set science-based targets.
+We also recognize broad-based, absolute greenhouse gas emissions reductions as the best way to manage the risks associated with a changing climate.

 The NZAM initiative also closely aligns with our firm’s position on climate risk and our long history advancing climate solutions.